(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 How do I make homemade oat flour?

 To make homemade oat flour simply blend quick, old fashioned, or rolled oats in a high speed blender (or process them in a food processor).
 Blend/process until a flour consistency is reached.
-If you want to see a video tutorial of how I make my own oat flour, you can view the video here!
+If you want to see a video of how I make my own oat flour, you can watch my tutorial video!